 I absolutely love adding veggies to my lasagna.
 I love the extra layer, texture and flavor that they bring.
 I do have a few picky family members that prefer them left out, but that is the beauty of this Lasagna dish- you can customize it however you would like.

 The Best Gluten Free Lasagna Recipe

 Previously to working with Manini’s I had only used the dry lasagna boxed noodles.
 Fresh noodles are seriously life changing.
-The rich flavor of the noodles created this amazing flavor to the lasagna that made each and every bite melt in your mouth.
+The rich and hearty flavor of the noodles created this amazing flavor to the lasagna that made each and every bite melt in your mouth.

 When it comes to the sauce I prefer to make mine from scratch.
 My Meat Sauce recipe adds that extra layer of homemade goodness.
 However, if you simply don’t care to, or don’t have the time to make sauce from scratch- you can cook 1 lb. of ground beef with 2 jars of your favorite sauce.
 Feel free to add some Italian seasoning blend and garlic.

 The Manini’s gluten free dinner rolls are 100% legit the best gluten free dinner rolls I have ever, ever tasted.
 I am not just saying that.
 They were light and fluffy and just absolutely perfect in every way.
 My kids loved the leftover gluten free dinner rolls and have been eating turkey sandwiches with them.
 Everyone needs these rolls in their life.

 So, the next time you are planning a gathering or you are hosting dinner- have this recipe ready to go, because it will truly be a hit!

 If you need the perfect soup to share beforehand my Vegetable Soup recipe pairs perfectly!

 - You will need a sauce.
 Either my homemade Meat Sauce or 2 jars of your favorite sauce mixed with ground beef.